marcelgoh/marcelgoh.github.io/_posts/2021-02-01-tonogenesis-in-dene.md

 ### Tongass Tlingit and Pre-PA

-Leer supplies an extended example of tonogenesis in a Tlingit, a language closely related to the Dene family.
+Leer supplies an extended example of tonogenesis in Tlingit, a language closely related to the Dene family.
 He had discovered a now-extinct dialect of Tlingit called Tongass Tlingit, which did not have tone (unlike all other Tlingit dialects).
 Instead, Tongass Tlingit vowels exhibit some length and glottalisation phenomena that Leer called _stigmata_.
 A vowel in Tongass Tlingit can be short (V), fading (V`),